1 day ago

 Some scents tend to fade faster than others – citrus notes are more volatile and fade quickest.
 For a fragrance that lasts from dusk til dawn, opt for wood and musk scents.
 Seek out ingredients such as sandalwood, vetiver and oud.
 “Woodsy or heavy notes, like patchouli, in the base will last longer than volatile notes, like citrus, which are fleeting by nature,” confirms Mona Maine de Biran, of genderless fragrance brand Kierin NYC.

 The type of fragrance you’re choosing can also alter how long it lasts.
 “If you’re looking for fragrances to last longer, your focus should be on eau de parfums,” she adds.
 “They offer a quality scent experience that will last longer than its diluted cousin, the eau de toilette, due to the eau de parfum’s higher concentration of perfume oils.”

-What to invest in to make your fragrance last longer
+How to make perfume last longer

-Elevate your shower experience with one of Shay and Blue’s decadently scented shower gels; not only with your morning routine feel extra luxurious, the light fragrance will last long after you’re dressed and ready to face the day.
+Elevate your shower experience with one of Shay and Blue’s decadently scented shower gels; not only will your morning routine feel extra luxurious, the light fragrance will last long after you’re dressed and ready to face the day.